Personal cheat on Docker Basics

 See https://docs.docker.com/network/bridge/

-containers connected to the same bridge network to communicate
+containers connected to the same bridge network to communicate, while

 network.
 The Docker bridge driver automatically installs rules in the host